The Tongariro Alpine Crossing

 About the Tongariro Alpine Crossing

 The hike will take around 6-8 hours depending on your level of fitness and how many stops you take.
-There are a few diversions that may be followed which will increase the amount of time that you should allow.
+There are a few diversions including the Ngaruahoe summit climb that may be followed which will increase the amount of time that you should allow.
 To run the crossing (again depending on your level of fitness and the number of walkers on the track) will take 3 to 3.5 hours.
-If you are planning on running the Tongariro Crossing we recommend that you get to the start point around sun-rise as hordes of tourists will descend upon the track around 7am in the summer months to begin the walk.
+If you are planning on running the Tongariro Crossing we recommend that you get to the start point around sun-rise as many tourists will start the track early in the morning in the summer months to begin the walk.

 The hike itself can be broken up into five broad sections.